-This blog was written by Allen, our Epsom Peer Support Group Facilitator, for Mental Health Awareness Week (9-15 May 2022) around the theme of “loneliness”.
-Allen also facilitates our Monday Men’s Hour Peer Support Group, our Monthly Tuesday Recovery Star Peer Support Group, Thursday Arts and Crafts Group, as well as our Thursday Creative Writing Group – all based at the Brickfield Centre in Epsom.
+This blog was written by Allen for Mental Health Awareness Week (9-15 May 2022) around the theme of “loneliness”.
+Allen used to facilitate some of our Peer Support Groups in Epsom.

 “When I was asked to write a blog for Mental Health Awareness Week, I jumped at the chance.
 I have been working for the Mary Frances Trust for twenty-six months as a Peer Support Facilitator and it’s a role that has become a vital part of my own recovery journey.